google/periph/doc/drivers/README.md

   * A link to the datasheet must be included in the package doc unless NDA'ed or inaccessible.
 * Testability
-  * Code must be testable and tested without a device.
+  * Code must be testable and unit tested without a device.
+The unit tests are meant to run as part of `go test`.
-  * When relevant, include a smoke test under [tests/](../../tests/).
+  * When relevant, include a smoke test.
 The smoke test tests a real device to confirm the driver physically works for devices.
+It must be under the package being tested, named as `foosmoketest` for package `foo`.
+Modify [periph-smoketests/](../../cmd/periph-smoketests/) to expose this smoke test.
 * Usability
   * Provide a standalone executable in [cmd/](../../cmd/) to expose the functionality.
 It is acceptable to only expose a small subset of the